veikman/dmote-keycap/README.md

 0.5 mm nozzle, which is recommended:

 `lein run -- --batch config/concertina/64key/alps/colemak.edn --skirt-thickness 2.4 --error-body-positive -0.7 --error-stem-positive 0.1 --supported  --render`

+For large batches with complex legends, add `--montage` for an easier means of inspecting the typesetting.

 ## Printing